-Most of your schools have a set uniform that you have to wear.
+Most of our schools have a set uniform that you have to wear.
 There are often winter and summer uniforms with clothes in the school colours.

 - a shirt and blazer or jumper (pullover).

 Languages (other than English) classes are available from Prep to Year 12.
-Language classes are taught by a qualified LOTE teacher and usually total 150 minutes per week.
+Language classes are taught by qualified language teachers and usually total 150 minutes per week.